rnplay/rnplay-web/README.md

+## DEPRECATION NOTICE

+rnplay.org is shutting down on April 1st, 2017.
+It's been replaced by https://sketch.expo.io.
+This repo will remain here for reference, but no longer accepts issues or pull requests.
+Thanks to everyone who contributed to and supported this project!

 ## Setup

 You should have Ruby 2.2 installed.
 Preferred way is using [rbenv](https://github.com/sstephenson/rbenv).
 Once you have that installed, run ```rbenv install 2.2.2```.